 A campus master plan will contain, at minimum, maps, plans, drawings or renderings, and text sufficient to portray and describe the intent of the campus to provide adequate facilities and infrastructure in support of the respective campus's mission.
-Projections will be developed for 10 years and other relevant intervals referencing and consistent with system office and other relevant campus plans such as those for housing (as required in P05.14.040), sustainability, energy, signage, utilities, residential life and others.
-Issues to be considered include enrollment, retention and completion rates and projections, space utilization measures, space types and deficits or overages, program and other needs to support degree completion.
-The plan should include identification of short and long term investment priorities.
+Projections will be developed for 10 years and other relevant intervals referencing and consistent with system office and other relevant campus plans such as those for housing (as required in P05.15.040), sustainability, energy, signage, utilities, residential life and others.
+Issues to be considered include enrollment, retention and completion rates and projections, space utilization measures, space types and deficits or overages, program and other needs to support degree completion and at a minimum the plan should include identification of short and long term investment priorities.

-- D. Development; Review and Update; Revision, and Amendment Process. - 1.
-Development Process: The administration will implement a process for development of the campus master plan that allows for participation by the local government and members of the university community, including faculty, staff, and students. - 2.
+D. Development Process; Review and Update; Revision and Amendment

+- 1. Development Process: The administration will implement a process for development of the campus master plan that allows for participation by the local government and members of the university community, including faculty, staff, and students. - 2.
 Review and Update: A campus master plan will be reviewed and updated on a five to seven year cycle. - 3.
 Revision and Amendment: A campus master plan may be revised or amended from time to time.
 An amendment to accommodate a proposed specific capital project shall be considered and approved by the board prior to consideration of the proposed capital project.

-P05.12.031.
-Capital Improvement Planning: Facilities Requirement Analysis.
 P05.12.060.
 Capital Planning and Budget Request.

-- A. Annually, within the capital budget process, each university will prepare and update a longrange capital plan proposal.
-The university capital plan proposals will be consolidated into a systemwide Long-range capital plan in accordance with procedures established by the system office chief finance officer and presented to the board for review and comments prior to approval.
+- A. Annually, within the capital budget process, each university will prepare and update a long-range capital plan proposal.
+The university capital plan proposals will be consolidated into a systemwide long-range capital plan in accordance with procedures established by the system office chief finance officer and presented to the board for review and comments prior to board approval.
 Full identification of annual cost impacts shall be identified prior to a project being included in the long-range plan. - B. The Long-range capital plans shall be reviewed and updated annually as part of the capital and operating budget submission process.